NOAA-GFDL/fre-workflows/for-developers.md

 eliminate a possible source of error in your environment setup.

 ## Remote environment setup
-The slurm jobs that cylc submits are run from a bare environment, not a copy of the local environment you submitted the jobs from.
-This means that if you want to invoke fre-cli tools from within fre-workflows, you need to add fre-cli to the batch environment.
-How you do this depends on how far along the development pipeline the features that you want to include in fre-cli are.
+Each slurm job that cylc submits is run from a bare environment; even if the jobs were submitted in a local environment, it will not be used within the workflow.
+Thus, if you want to invoke fre-cli tools from within a fre-workflows task, you need to add fre-cli to the batch environment.

 To do this, you use the pre-script defined for each task.
 You can see an example of a pre-script in `flow.cylc`: